aupsychology/aupsychology.github.io/stats2workbook/07-IA5_regression_multipleregression.md

 In larger studies which have investigated the wage gap, the effect of experience does have a small impact in why women get paid less than men, but the effect does not explain the wage gap, just like in this dataset.

 **Step 6**: Try another possible control variable which might explain the relationship between SEX and WAGE instead of EXPERIENCE.
-Good options may include EDUCATION, AGE, or MARRIED.
+Good options may include EDUCATION, AGE, or MARR (married).

 6. Write your regression equation below and examine whether the b coefficients for SEX are different when SEX is the only predictor and when SEX is added with the othe predictor.